adambard/learnxinyminutes-docs/c++.html.markdown

 // Output: 26

 // NOTE: For hash maps, use unordered_map.
-They are more effecient but do
+They are more efficient but do
 // not preserve order. unordered_map is available since C++11.

 ///////////////////////////////////